watson-developer-cloud/food-coach/README.md

 ![Alt text](readme_images/examples.jpeg?raw=true)

-In order to integrate the Tone Analyzer with the Conversation service, the following approach was taken:
+In order to integrate the Tone Analyzer with the Assistant service, the following approach was taken:
    * Intercept the user's message.
-Before sending it to the Conversation service, invoke the Tone Analyzer Service.
+Before sending it to the Assistant service, invoke the Tone Analyzer Service.
 See the call to `toneDetection.invokeToneAsync` in the `invokeToneConversation` function in [app.js](./app.js).
-   * Parse the JSON response object from the Tone Analyzer Service, and add appropriate variables to the context object of the JSON payload to be sent to the Conversation service.
+   * Parse the JSON response object from the Tone Analyzer Service, and add appropriate variables to the context object of the JSON payload to be sent to the Assistant service.
 See the `updateUserTone` function in [tone_detection.js](./addons/tone_detection.js).
-   * Send the user input, along with the updated context object in the payload to the Conversation service.
+   * Send the user input, along with the updated context object in the payload to the Assistant service.
 See the call to `conversation.message` in the `invokeToneConversation` function in [app.js](./app.js).

-You can see the JSON response object from the Conversation service in the right hand panel.
+You can see the JSON response object from the Assistant service in the right hand panel.

 ![Alt text](readme_images/tone_context.jpeg?raw=true)